Simple Chocolate Syrup from Scratch

 • Chocolate syrup will be thin right after cooking but will thicken a bit after it cools.
 It’ll still be pourable.

-• Using good quality cocoa powder is necessary to make the best tasting chocolate syrup so if you’re going to spend extra money on any of the ingredients, have it be that.
+• Good quality cocoa powder is necessary to make the best tasting chocolate syrup so if you’re going to spend extra money on any of the ingredients, have it be that.

 • Chocolate syrup can be stored in the refrigerator in an airtight container for up to 2 weeks.